freshlabs/fresh-store-docker-bitnami/README.md

 Another good point of reference is this repository: https://github.com/laradock/laradock

+## Publish the docker image
+We store the image on Google Artifact Registry.
+See the fresh-store-k8s repository for how to set this up.

 ## Build the Docker Image Locally

 This will build with version 8 of Laravel